 The simplest configuration - one configurable primary document in a template - offers already a lot of options.

 Whenever configuration gets more complex e.g. configured elements gets used on several pages, special output documents are necessary, photo realistic previews should be shown - Printess has several options to conquer these complex needs.
 Using the sub document feature you can use other documents on pages - much like an image - but these sub-documents are still configurable.

 With the steps interface such sub documents can even be set up in first to get the get used the main document.

 Learn about Sub Documents here

-Whenever one has products containing several identical pages accross many products, merging of documents is helpful.
+E.g. whenever one has products containing several identical pages across many products.
 As an example for this have a look at a proposed greeting cards workflow.

 In this example the final document to edit for the buyer is created by taking the Greeting Cards Master Document and merging the buyer selected artwork template on Spread 0 and the cards back template to Spread 2.

-The Greating Cards Master template will not only define the inside pages (which could have been merged as well) but also defines the available buyer colors, buyer fonts, form fields, styles, the final bleed, the pasteboard, usable snippets and the basic buyer side behaviours like multi-line text edit mode.
+The Greeting Cards Master template will not only define the inside pages (which could have been merged as well) but also defines the available buyer colors, buyer fonts, form fields, styles, the final bleed, the pasteboard, usable Snippets, and the basic Buyer Side behaviors like Multi Line text edit mode.
 This helps to keep your products maintainable.
 If e.g. an additional font should get added to all products one would only need to edit the master document and not all product artworks.